 Sethan Village

-Located approximately an hour’s drive from Manali, Sethan is definitely a place for slow travellers – at least during winters, when the snow claims the ground and any movement beyond this tiny Buddhist town, is pretty much impossible.
-Between the month of December and March, the mercury falls beyond zero for most of the hours in a day.
+Located approximately an hour’s drive from Manali, Sethan is a place for slow travellers – at least during winters, when the snow claims the ground and any movement beyond this tiny Buddhist town, is pretty much impossible.
+Between December and March, the mercury falls beyond zero for most of the hours in a day.
 Little flakes of snow can be found everywhere.

 Weather conditions in Sethan may feel deceiving in winter.
 While it may appear dark & gloomy in the valley, once you rise above the clouds it might be a perfect blue-bird day.
 You never really know until you see for yourself.
 Right across the valley, the towering Dhauladhar range feels beckoning as always, with the river Beas flowing right in between.